-- (i) The Authority did not file event notices in connection with changes to the ratings of the bond insurers insuring its 1998A Bonds, 1998B Bonds, 2005A Bonds and 2006A-1 Bonds at the time such changes occurred.
+- (i) The Authority did not file event notices in connection with changes to the ratings of the bond insurers insuring its Toll Highway Priority Refunding Revenue Bonds, 1998 Series A (the "1998A Bonds"), Toll Highway Refunding Revenue Bonds, 1998 Series B (the "1998B Bonds;" which, along with the 1998A Bonds are no longer outstanding), 2005A Bonds and 2006A-1 Bonds at the time such changes occurred.
 Event notices were filed on April 30, 2014 and May 6, 2014 providing such information.
 The Authority has implemented procedures to monitor future changes in the ratings of providers of bond insurance. - (ii) The Authority's annual filings of audited financial statements and of financial and operating data (which are dependent on such audited financial statements) made with respect to its 1998A Bonds and 1998B Bonds (collectively, the "1998 Bonds") were not made within the six-month time period specified in the summary of the continuing disclosure undertaking for the 1998 Bonds that was included in the official statement for the 1998 Bonds.
 The annual filings were made within the ten-month time period specified in the continuing disclosure undertaking for the 1998 Bonds.
 A voluntary notice was filed on April 30, 2014 providing notice that, whereas the summary of the continuing disclosure undertaking for the 1998 bonds contained in the official statement for the 1998 Bonds specifies that the Authority will provide annual filings pursuant to the Rule within six months, the actual continuing disclosure undertaking executed and delivered by the Authority in connection with the issuance of the 1998 Bonds requires the annual filings within ten months.